 University Forum “Russia-ASEAN 2017: new horizons for mutual cooperation” is co- organized by Far Eastern Federal University and Moscow State Institute of International Relations (MGIMO-University).
 It will continue the dialogue started at the Russia-ASEAN University Forum held at the EEF-2016 which proved high level of mutual interest and highlighted great prospects for cooperation in a wide range of areas, including education and broader socio-cultural engagement.
 Building on last year’s success, University Forum “Russia- ASEAN 2017: new horizons for mutual cooperation” will focus on the most promising spheres of Russia-ASEAN partnership such as economy, education, science and culture.

-The Forum will include Plenary Session, followed by three Special Sections:
+The Forum will include Plenary Session, followed by four Special Sections:

 Established in 1996, Russia-ASEAN dialogue partnership has proven its value and utility for both parties.
 Currently the priority is to intensify cooperation further and, building upon the firm foundation of our achievements, propel the relationship to the higher level of mutually beneficial strategic partnership.
 This goal is set forth in the Sochi Declaration of the ASEAN-Russian Federation Commemorative Summit to Mark the 20th Anniversary of ASEAN-Russian Federation Dialogue Partnership “Moving Towards a Strategic Partnership for Mutual Benefit”.
 Since then, our relations have reached a number of milestones, for instance, the free-trade agreement between the Eurasian Economic Union and Vietnam entered into force.